Lung Biopsy

 Lung Needle Biopsy

-A needle biopsy of the lung is also known as a percutaneous transthoracic lung biopsy (PTLB).
-You’ll be awake, but sedated and under a local anesthesia as a needle is inserted through the chest into the lung with guidance from a CT scan or other real-time imaging.
+A needle biopsy of the lung is also known as a percutaneous transthoracic lung biopsy.
+You’ll be awake, but sedated and under a local anesthesia for a PTLB as a biopsy needle is inserted through the chest into the lung with guidance from a CT scan or other real-time imaging.
 Once at the tissue site that is concerning, the needle is used to collect a sample and withdrawn.

-An open lung biopsy is a surgical procedure under general anesthesia.
+An lung open biopsy is a surgical procedure under general anesthesia.
 Your surgeon will cut into your chest and likely insert a small camera between the ribs.
-Once tissue is located and removed, it will be examined by a pathologist.
+Once the diseased tissue is located and removed, it will be examined by a pathologist.
 A breathing tube will be in place throughout the surgery.

 Video-assisted Thoracic Surgery